igonzaleztak/marketplace/README.md

 This component uses its own IPFS node to retrieve the value of the measurements from the IPFS network.

 Funcionalities:
-<li>Register IoT suppliers in the platform so they can purchase measurements.
+<li>Register IoT suppliers in the platform so they can sell measurements.
 To do this, it assigns Ethereum accounts to IoT suppliers and register them in the access control smart contract.</li>
 <li>Listens the purchasing request events produced within the Blockchain and process them.
 This component is always listening the interactions within the Blockchain.</li>
 <li>Acts as an access point for the administrator of the platform.
 From this component, he can change remove measurements from the platform or revoke transactions.</li>